TreeMama/iSeaTree-React-Prototype/documentation/Apple_Local_Dev.md

 * When the popup challenge appears, allow Xcode to read your Keycahin ("Allow Always"). ![keychain permission](img/keychainPermission.png)
 * Choose the `iSeaTree` scheme.
 Connect your iPhone to your Mac.
 Select your iPhone as the build device.
 Build and run the app.
 The building will take several minutes.
 Launching the app on your phone will fail the first time.
 * Open the Settings app on your iPhone.
 Choose General, then VPN & Device Management.
 Choose to trust the certificate (that you generated), to allow apps that you've built to run on your phone.
+* Build the iSeaTree scheme, which uses the bundle ID of  `com.treemama.iSeaTree-local`.

 ![](img/addAccount.png)
 ![](img/devicesAndSimulatorsMenu.png)